Research Policy Analysis and Coordination

 - This attribute will only be visible when a parent sponsor has been identified.

-- When submitting a new sponsor code request for a disregarded entity, please submit a copy of the parent sponsor's most recent Form 990 identifying the sponsor as a disregarded entity with your request.
-Typically this is included on Part I of Schedule R.
+- When submitting a new sponsor code request for a disregarded entity, please submit a copy of the parent sponsor's most recent Form 990, including Schedule R identifying the sponsor as a disregarded entity, with your request.

 RPAC staff perform Visual Compliance Restricted Party Screenings on all new foreign sponsors.
 All results are forwarded to UCOP's Office of Ethics, Compliance and Audit Services (ECAS) for review.
 In the event that ECAS determines that sanctions or restrictions exist which may impact UC's ability to engage with the entity, this attribute will be checked.